lprevedello/RSNA-Spotlight-2023/README.md

 This brings up an important point.
 For the purpose of this experiement, we have simplified things and the findings are being considered mutually exclusive.
 This type of experiment is called multi-class classification.
 In this type of classification problem a case can be in one and only one of three or more classes.
 In reality, the correct method to determine the findings in chest-ray would be multi-label classification in which each case can have more than one class.

-Despite this limitation, let's see if the model is able to distinguish among these classes by running inference on three different examples: [cardiomegaly](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), [effusion](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg), and [normal](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg).
+Despite this limitation, let's see if the model is able to distinguish among these classes by running inference on three different examples: (right click and download as a linked file each) [cardiomegaly](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), [effusion](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg), and [normal](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg).

 Upload the three cases and observe the output of the model.
 It should look something like this:
 ![example image](./images/image15.jpg)